SHANGHAI (Reuters)

-SHANGHAI (Reuters) – China left its benchmark lending rates unchanged as expected at the monthly fixing on Friday.
+China left its benchmark lending rates unchanged, as expected, during the monthly fixing on Friday.

 WHY IT’S IMPORTANT

-Persistent deflationary pressure and tepid credit demand call for more stimulus to aid the broad economy, but narrowing interest margins due to rapidly falling yields and a weakening yuan limit the scope for immediate monetary easing.
+Persistent deflationary pressure and tepid credit demand call for more stimulus to aid the broad economy.
+However, narrowing interest margins due to rapidly falling yields and a weakening yuan limit immediate monetary easing options.

 BY THE NUMBERS